liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/11-importing-lexicon-css-in-a-theme.markdown

 it.
 Built with Sass, Lexicon fills the front-end gaps between Bootstrap and the specific needs of @product@.

-This tutorial takes a brief look at Lexicon and shows you how to use it in your
+This tutorial looks briefly at Lexicon and shows you how to use it in your
 @product@ themes.

 ## Lexicon Features [](id=lexicon-features)